ProgramExperienceThe BookPricingSponsorFAQReserve a Seat — $99

 The things parents ask first.

-Yes — a real, finished book: professionally edited, typeset, printed with a professional cover design, and listed for sale on Amazon, with your child credited by name as a co-author and their photo and bio inside.
-What sets this apart is that it's an experience, not a pay-to-publish service: your child isn't paying to have a manuscript printed — they're learning the craft of storytelling and walking through every real step an author takes, from revision to cover design to a live signing where they make their very first sale.
-The book is the reward at the end of the journey they earn, and every dollar of book sales goes to the young authors themselves.
+Yes — a real, finished book: professionally edited, typeset, printed with a professional cover, and listed for sale online, with your child credited by name and their photo and bio inside.
+What sets this apart is that it's an experience, not a pay-to-publish service.
+Your child isn't paying to print a manuscript — they're learning the craft and walking through every real step an author takes, from revision to a live signing where they make their first sale.
+Every dollar of book sales goes to the young authors themselves.

-David Viergutz — bestselling author, disabled U.S. Army veteran, author of 30+ published novels and short stories, and an MFA-credentialed creative-writing instructor.
+David Viergutz — bestselling author, disabled U.S. Army veteran, author of 30+ published works, and an MFA-credentialed creative-writing instructor.
 He leads every class personally, alongside his publishing team at Epistolary.

-Ages as young as 8 — the program is designed for children 8 to 17, and every student benefits.
-The curriculum meets each writer where they are: young enough that publishing still feels magical, old enough to draft a real story.
+Designed for children ages 8 to 17.
+The curriculum meets each writer where they are — young enough that publishing still feels magical, old enough to draft a real story.

 Most haven't.
-The mailed Field Kit and the in-workshop prompts are built for first-time authors.
-Every child finishes a 1,000-word piece by the end of the day.
+The mailed Field Kit and in-workshop prompts are built for first-time authors, and every child finishes a roughly 1,000-word story by the end of the day.

 Always.
-Workshops are held in a public venue — a library, bookstore, or martial-arts studio, for example — never a private space.
-At least three adults are present at all times, the program owner is on site for every class, and all presenters are background-checked.
+Workshops are held in a public venue — a library, bookstore, or studio — never a private space.
+At least three adults are present at all times, and every presenter is background-checked.

 Kids write in whatever genre excites them — adventure, fantasy, mystery, humor.
-Every story is guided to be age-appropriate, and the instruction stays focused on the craft of storytelling: character, conflict, and voice.
+Every story is guided to be age-appropriate, with instruction focused on the craft of storytelling: character, conflict, and voice.

-One workshop day (a Saturday, about 4 hours plus lunch), followed by a 90-minute author signing at a local bookshop once the printed anthology arrives — approximately 4 weeks later.
+One workshop Saturday (about 5 hours, lunch included), followed roughly four weeks later by a 90-minute author signing at a local bookshop once the printed anthology arrives.

-Junior Author tuition is a one-time $99 fee covering the workshop day, the published anthology, and the signing (see Pricing for combos and add-ons).
+Junior Author tuition is a one-time $99 fee covering the workshop, the published anthology, and the signing.
 We don't offer refunds, but if something comes up we're glad to reschedule your child into a later class.

 Absolutely.
 Reach out and we'll coordinate seats in the same class.

-A working professional editor reviews every story after the workshop and makes a light editing pass — spelling, grammar, and clarity — keeping each child's voice and words intact, so the anthology is print-ready.
+A working professional editor reviews every story after the workshop and makes a light pass — spelling, grammar, and clarity — keeping each child's voice and words intact.
 It's their story, polished, not rewritten.

 Three Classes · Thirty Seats · One Season